-- Don’t leave home without the Rough Guide To Southwest USA!
+- Don’t leave home without The Rough Guide To Southwest USA!
 It’s got loads of photos, national park & small town info that, together with this guide, will be your best friend on this epic road trip.
 Also visiting Las Vegas?
-Grab the pocket guide as well.
+Grab the pocket guide book as well.

 - Even if it’s warm in Las Vegas, Grand Canyon, and Monument Valley can be chilly, especially after sunset.
 So be sure to check the weather reports and bring layers.